getify/Functional-Light-JS/ch3.md

 ### One On One

-Speaking of functions with only one argument, another common base operation in the FP toolbelt is a function that takes one argument and does nothing but return the value untouched:
+Speaking of functions with only one argument, another common base utility in the FP toolbelt is a function that takes one argument and does nothing but return the value untouched:

 ```js
 function identity(v) {